-- 35. (a) When a Senator desires to address the Senate, the Senator shall rise at the Senator's desk, address the Presiding Officer, and, when recognized, proceed to speak through the public address system. - (b) A Senator may not speak more than twice in any one debate on the same day, and at the same stage of the bill, without leave; Senators who have once spoken are not again entitled to the floor (except for explanation) so long as any Senator who has not spoken desires to speak. - (c) When two or more Senators arise at the same time to address the Senate, the Presiding Officer shall designate the Senator who is entitled to the floor. - (d) A Senator may not be interrupted when speaking, and no question may be asked of the Senator except through the Presiding Officer. - (e) The author of a bill, motion, or resolution shall have the privilege of closing the debate.
+35. (a) When a Senator desires to address the Senate, the Senator shall rise at the Senator's desk, address the Presiding Officer, and, when recognized, proceed to speak through the public address system.
+When speaking, the Senator shall confine the Senator's remarks to the question before the house.
+A Senator who has not been recognized by the Presiding Officer shall not address the body.

+(b) A Senator may not speak more than twice in any one debate on the same day, and at the same stage of the bill, without leave; Senators who have once spoken are not again entitled to the floor (except for explanation) so long as any Senator who has not spoken desires to speak.
+During the five days prior to the deadline for each house to pass bills introduced in that house and the five days prior to the last day for each house to pass bills, limits may be adopted to expedite the completion of the Senate's business by limiting the number of speakers per measure, amendment, or debatable motion and the time allotted to each speaker as long as these limits are applied equally to speakers in support and in opposition.

+(c) When two or more Senators arise at the same time to address the Senate, the Presiding Officer shall designate the Senator who is entitled to the floor.

+- (d) A Senator may not be interrupted when speaking, and no question may be asked of the Senator except through the Presiding Officer. - (e) The author or floor manager of a bill, motion, or resolution shall have the privilege of closing the debate, and may elect to answer questions raised in the debate during the author's or floor manager's closing.